kevin-brodsky-arm/morello-project-website/README.md

 Hosted in this repo are the markdown content files associated with the website.
 Feel free to [submit a PR](https://github.com/MorelloProject/website/pulls) / [Issue](https://github.com/MorelloProject/website/issues/new) if there is anything you would like to change.

 This static Jekyll site is using the [`jumbo-jekyll-theme`](https://github.com/linaro-marketing/jumbo-jekyll-theme).
-Please take a moment to review the guides on the [theme's GitHub wiki](https://github.com/linaro-marketing/jumbo-jekyll-theme/wiki).
+Please take a moment to review the guides on the [theme's documentation site](https://linaro-jekyll-theme.readthedocs.io/en/latest/).

 *****